 Minimise aerosols and contamination of roadways when spreading

 The likelihood of infection may be reduced by the dilution effect (of air, uninfected soil and uninfected slurry/manure) but there are risks of creating aerosols by spreading slurry .
-Cattle excreta should be disposed on farm land not accessible to other herds.
-Spreading slurry can generate aerosols that potentially carry bacteria for considerable distances, including to neighbouring farms .
+Cattle slurry and manure should be disposed of on farm land not accessible to other herds.
+Spreading slurry can generate aerosols that potentially carry bacteria for considerable distances downwind under favourable conditions, including to neighbouring farms .

 Manure should only be spread when conditions minimize aerosol production.
 Mixing and pumping slurry should be avoided while animals are present to prevent inhalation of aerosols that are generated from spreading slurry [31, 35].